• Home

 The procedure we are showing up here will create a custom CSR that can be used to generate any type of digital certificate.
 Let’s see the procedure to create a Certificate Signing Certificate on a Linux server.

-1. Verify the installation of OpenSSL on your Linux server:
+Step 1.
+Verify the installation of OpenSSL on your Linux server:

-2. Install OpenSSL on Linux server:
+Step 2.
+Install OpenSSL on the Linux server:

 It is simple to install OpenSSL on any platform.
-Here are the commnands to install OpenSSL on three popular Linux Distributions.
+Here are the commands to install OpenSSL on three popular Linux Distributions.
 We are not going to install as in our demo we have OpenSSL readily running on our Ubuntu machine.

 $ sudo apt install openssl [On Debian/Ubuntu]